HarHar/FutaD/README.md

 FutaD
 =====
-Futa Daemon, used in sync with [https://github.com/HarHar/Futaam](Futaam) it will notify you when you start watchingan episode of a series that is on your database so it can update the "last watched" field
+Futa Daemon, used in sync with [Futaam](https://github.com/HarHar/Futaam) it will notify you when you start watching an episode of a series that is on your database so it can update the "last watched" field